VincenzoRu/auth/README.md

 The main goal of the project was to create a decentralized, secured and anonymous login in which You own Your data and not the websites.

-**Main points:**
+## Main points:
-	- decentralized.
+- Decentralized.
 One Id and pass for infinite websites
-	- secure.
+- Secure.
 Id is securely and immutably crypted on the Ethereum blockchain
 - hackers who manage to steal the website's information will have no information of your data (login, passwords, etc.)
-	- Ownership
+- Ownership.
+You only have access to the your data.
-	- anonymous
+- Anonymous.
+IDs are anonymously stored on the blockchain as randomly generated numbers and letters.
 - No password manager needed anymore.
 Passwords are stored nowhere.
 Not on **[name]**, not either the blochchain.
 It uses the
 - Easy to install and configure
 - Developers who wish to employ a decentralized login on their new or existing websites will have a simple framework ([name].js)

 ## Below a preliminary workflow of the [name] features